ibm-cloud-docs/openwhisk/openwhisk_slack.md

   After Slack is configured, you get a webhook URL that looks like `https://hooks.slack.com/services/aaaaaaaaa/bbbbbbbbb/cccccccccccccccccccccccc`.
 The webhook is needed in the next step.

 2. Create a package binding with your Slack credentials, the channel that you want to post to, and the user name to post as.
   ```
-  wsk package bind /whisk.system/slack mySlack \
+  bx wsk package bind /whisk.system/slack mySlack \
     --param url "https://hooks.slack.com/services/..." \
     --param username "Bob" \
     --param channel "#MySlackChannel"
   ```
   {: pre}

-3. Invoke the `post` Action in your package binding to post a message to your Slack channel.
+3. Invoke the **post** Action in your package binding to post a message to your Slack channel.
   ```
-  wsk action invoke mySlack/post --blocking --result \
+  bx wsk action invoke mySlack/post --blocking --result \
     --param text "Hello from OpenWhisk!"
   ```
   {: pre}

 ## Using the Slack token-based API